What is a Hovercraft??

 Yes.
 Teachers place students into groups of 6-8 being sure not to create more than 16 total groups for the day.
 Next, teachers will direct each team to elect a team leader.
 That's it!
 We try to make it easy.
 Students will need to have a signed Release of Liability Form to participate.

 About 5 hours depending on how fast students solve problems.

 How many students can participate at one time?

 128 students Max.
-I have 16 hovercraft sets.
+We have 16 hovercraft sets.
 Each set needs a team of 6-8 students to assemble and test.
-I recommend smaller teams of 6.
+We recommend smaller teams of 6.
 There is no minimum amount of participants.
-I will come to your school for a single classroom if the need arises.
+We will come to your school for a single classroom if the need arises.

 What is the cost?

 $30 or less per student, depending on qualifying discounts.
 A possible mileage fee as well, depending on your location in the country.